TC Legal MCR

 Your Rights as a Tenant

-As a tenant, you have legal protections under the Landlord and Tenant Act 1985 and the Homes (Fitness for Human Habitation) Act 2018.
-These laws ensure:
+Under laws such as the Landlord and Tenant Act 1985 and the Homes (Fitness for Human Habitation) Act 2018, you may be entitled to:

-What Tenants Need to Do Before Starting a Claim
+What You Should Do Before Making a Claim

 Evidence Required for Your Claim